jemuelantonio/2020-backend-exercise/readme.md

 The url/path of these endpoints is at your discretion.

-The customer record endpoint should also provide a filter on the querystring to filter by at least 1 tag, and the following for number of employees:
+The customer record endpoint should also provide a filter on the querystring to filter by at least 1 tag, and/or the following for number of employees:
 - 1-10
 - 11-50
-- >50
+- &gt;50

 Please include the data in your database in your git repository with a database dump.

+## Questions?

+If you have any questions around the implementation of this exercise, please open an Issue on the master repository.